 If the SEND Tribunal makes a recommendation about health or social care elements of an EHC plan, this is non-binding.
 However, it has been made clear that the expectation is that recommendations will generally be followed.

 The SEND Tribunal also hears claims of disability discrimination against schools.
 Different timescales apply to disability discrimination appeals and you do not need to seek mediation advice if it is a disability discrimination claim.

-SEND Tribunal information videos (set of 6):
+You may also find this set of SEND Tribunal information videos (set of 6) useful:

 1 - Welcombe to the SEND Tribunal Service

 2 - Who's who at the SEND Tribunal Service

 3 - Appeals to the SEND Tribunal Service